krishnakravi/GenAI_Project/README.md

 - Low-rank adaptation for efficient training
 - Custom configuration for exercise-specific tasks
 - Saves fine-tuned model for improved performance

+### Phase 6: Evaluation Frameworks
+- Comprehensive evaluation of system performance using standard metrics
+- Assesses classification accuracy with precision, recall, and F1-Score
+- Evaluates text generation quality using BLEU and ROUGE metrics
+- Simulates user satisfaction and recommendation quality analysis
+- Generates detailed reports with visualizations and recommendations for improvement

 ## Installation